gaspard-lonchampt/gaspard-lonchampt/README.md

 - 🔭 Working on multiple frontend and backend project using Vue.js and PHP
 - 🌱 Learning design patterns and algorithm
-- 👯 I will love to collaborate on a browser extension to help poeple on privacy and local economy
+- 👯 I will love to collaborate on a browser extension to help people on privacy and local economy
 - 💬 Ask me about complementary currencies, music (and my code of course !)

 <br>## Connect with me